juanroldan1989/my-budget-app/README.md

 ```

 ### 1.5 Redis
-With [Redis setup](https://redis.io/topics/quickstart), start looking for events.
+Having [Redis setup](https://redis.io/topics/quickstart), start looking for events.
 Stored keys can be checked like this:

 ```
 $ redis-cli